Coca-Cola (3)

 Coca-Cola 3 is a painting by Andy Warhol.
 He completed the painting in 1962 as a wider series on Coca-Cola paintings, which also included Green Coca-Cola Bottles and Coca-Cola (4).
 The painting and others in the series are considered founding paintings of the pop art movement.

 The painting is a 6-foot, black and white painting of a Coca-Cola bottle from the era.

 Ownership

 In 2013, it was announced that the artwork would be put up for sale by the Mugrabi family, one of the largest collectors of Andy Warhol art.
 They had bought the painting two decades earlier, rumored to be from a billionaire collector.
-It was sold by the Mugrabi family for $57.3 million USD at Christie's in 2013.
+It was sold by the Mugrabi family for US$57.3 million at Christie's in 2013.
 The current owner of the painting is not listed.